Categories

 Theatrically-released raunchy comedies are becoming an endangered species.
 We need to nurture them.
 I feel some affection for Joy Ride, even though it falls squarely into a well-known formula.
 That might be because it’s part of a dying breed, or it might just be because this is a solidly funny film with a lot of heart.

-Joy Ride is a buddy road trip sex comedy featuring a four friends, i.e. the exact pitch of The Hangover and Girls Trip.
+Joy Ride is a buddy road trip sex comedy featuring a group of four friends, i.e. the exact pitch of The Hangover and Girls Trip.
 The personalities line up pretty well with those ones, too.
 We have the uptight protagonist, Audrey (Ashley Park), the aimless best friend, Lolo (Sherry Cola), the horny third wheel, Kat (Stephanie Hsu), and the awkward weirdo, Deadeye (Sabrina Wu).

 This time, the film’s perspective is uniquely from that of Asian-American women.
 Joy Ride is directed (by Adele Lim), written (by Lim, Cherry Chevapravatdumron, and Teresa Hsiao), and entirely stars such.
 This gives it a fresh voice, even when the character dynamics and punchlines aren’t entirely original.
 Lim’s precision in her point of view shines during the opening expository montage and the heartfelt moments in the third act.
 The film is produced by Seth Rogen and Evan Goldberg, the pair that rejuvenated the R-rated buddy comedy with Superbad, which is an all-timer in my book.
 Kudos to the pair for keeping the genre alive with new creators.